vipulnaik/diet-exercise-health/events/2025/2025-06-respiratory-infection-likely-common-cold.md

 After properly waking up, I did blow my nose.

+Due to waking up late, I ended up having a relatively short day.
+I had my first meal around 11 AM, then after post-meal cleanup I shaved and had a bath, then I made a quick trip to Berkeley Bowl and cooked rice.
+My evening meal was around 6:30 PM.
+By the time I finished post-meal cleanup, it was past 9 PM.
+I was sleepy by this time, and ended up going to sleep around 9:24 PM; I skipped the final brushing of my teeth.

+### Monday 2025-06-16: slight increase in nose-blowing frequency

+On the morning of Monday 2025-06-16, I got up to urinate mid-sleep at 5:32 AM, then went back to sleep at 5:44 AM.
+Unlike Sunday, I didn't fall back asleep.
+I officially woke up at 6:34 AM.

+This was a long day as I had day job meetings and also went shopping to Trader Joe's and then cooked food after getting back.
+I finished post-meal cleanup at 8:22 PM.
+I was able to hold out a bit more, so I did finish brushing my teeth and my night-time scalp massage, but I wasn't able to have a bath.
+I ended up going to sleep at 9:06 PM.

+Overall, I noticed a slight increase in the frequency of nose-blowing compared to Sunday, though it was still less than the peak last Wednesday and Thursday, and I was able to manage the Trader Joe's trip.

 ## Diagnosis: likely common cold

 The symptoms pretty clearly fit a respiratory infection, and the